TheDragonary/Super-Mario-The-Galactic-Journey/README.md

-# Super-Mario-The-Galactic-Journey-sm64ex-coop
+# Super Mario The Galactic Journey (sm64ex-coop) [WIP]
-Super Mario The Galactic Journey Romhack by Fares242 ported to co-op [WIP]
+Super Mario The Galactic Journey Romhack by Fares242

+Ported to co-op by Dragonary

 ---Super Mario The Galactic Journey---